plblum/jivs/docs/Understanding_Builder.md

    }
    ```

-2. Register the condition with `ValidationServices.conditionFactory` in the `createValidationServices()` function.
+2. Register the condition with `JivsServices.conditionFactory` in the `createJivsServices()` function.

    ```ts
    let cf = vs.conditionFactory as ConditionFactory;